Normed linear spaces which are isometric to order unit spaces: Introduction

 \section{Introduction}

 Alaoglu theorem roughly says that every normed linear space can be isometrically embedded into $C(K)$ for some suitable compact Haudorff space $K$.
-However, in case of an order unit space, this embedding extends to an order embedding.
+However, in case of an order unit space, this embedding enhances to an order embedding.
 Even otherwise, order units play a very significant role in functional analysis in general and operator algebras in particular.
 For example, they sit on the interface of the commutative and the non-commutative theory.
-Thus it will interesting to know under what condition a normed linear space is isometrically isomorphic to an order unit space.
-In this paper we aim to address this question.
+Therefore, discovering more classes of order unit spaces is always desirable.